kaluza/soapfish/docs/tutorial.rst

 ------------

-The main purpose of this library is a neat implementation of the SOAP protocol, but the `soapfish.xsd` module can used for any XML as it gives a means of mapping XML to an object.
+The main purpose of this library is a neat implementation of the SOAP protocol, but the `soapfish.xsd` module can be used for any XML as it gives a means of mapping XML to an object.
 The object description generally is similar to fields in the Django ORM - the static fields that define instance fields.
 The main difference would be that type is passed as first parameter, rather than being a